Arlanthir/notes/programs/Godot.md

 ## Physics

+- StaticBody: not affected by physics but affects others
+- KinematicBody: not affected by physics, but can be manipulated by code or animations (e.g. moving platforms)
 - RigidBody: affected by gravity and physics
-- StaticBody: not affected by physics but affect others

-Inside the rigid or static body, you can have the sprite and a CollisionShape to define its bounds.
+Inside the body, you can have a Sprite to render and a CollisionShape to define its physics bounds.

 ### No friction